AlignSAR/alignSAR/README.md

 This license lets others remix, adapt, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.

 ## Questions and suggestions
 We welcome your questions and suggestions and contributions.
-Free free to contact us be sending email to alignsar.project@gmail.com
+Free free to contact us by sending email to alignsar.project@gmail.com

 ## Acknowledgment
 We like to acknowledge ESA.